Trump's America: Eastern Market plot "reserved for future internment camp”

 The sign on Winder Street near Orleans was created by Plastic Jesus, a Los Angeles-based artist known best for public works of social commentary.
 A resident on the block says the message appeared Friday.

-At least one other such sign was posted elsewhere in the country.
+At least one other such sign has been posted elsewhere in the country.
 Plastic Jesus tweeted an image of it Saturday along with the caption, "Coming to a city near you."
+A total of ten signs are expected to go up around the U.S., according to a source who spoke with those who hung the one in Detroit.

 Coming to a city near you. #immigration #immigrants #NoBanNoWall #donaldtrump #racist #potus #borderwall #visa #greencard #usa pic.twitter.com/Y5vjc9YvMj— Plastic Jesus (@plasticjesusart) March 4, 2017